 The Encode tutorial system starts you off with the essential assignments, so it’s always easy to follow along or go back for a refresher.
 The short lessons on Encode are great for information retention, and they limit frustration if you don’t have enough time to complete a lesson.
 Encode’s interactive tutorials come complete with feedback to keep you on track throughout the process.

 Mimo is a coding app designed with multiple learning paths that focus on what you would like to make with real-world projects.
 It has a simple and friendly interface as well as small lessons that you can take on the go.

 The folks behind Programming Hero made it their goal to create a coding app that was both personalized and fun.
 With the beautifully designed space theme, Programming Hero offers courses in web development currently.

 SoloLearn is a coding platform with a series of courses for multiple programming languages.
 It offers basic and concise tutorials for beginners, including traditional elements such as lessons and quizzes.
 The social platform of the app allows you to harness your competitive spirit and share your results with other users on the platform.

-SoloLearn is an excellent choice for motivated beginners, or for those who are looking for something with more advanced lesson than just the basics.
+SoloLearn is an excellent choice for motivated beginners or those looking for something more advanced than just the basics.
 With SoloLearn, you can study just about every relevant technology you can think of.
 Here’s a list of some of the courses offered on the app:

 The 4 Best Coding Apps for Kids